formkit/docs-content/6.api-reference/formkit-i18n.md

 ### FormKitLocaleMessages

-A registry of locale messages — this is simply a keyed/value object with string keys (message name) and either string values (for simple returns) or functions that receive a context object.
+A registry of locale messages — this is a keyed/value object with string keys (message name) and either string values (for simple returns) or functions that receive a context object.

 ```typescript